Frequently Asked Questions About Watercraft Defects

 Personal Watercraft Injuries and Fatalities

 Every year the U.S. Coast Guard compiles data on recreational boating, including personal watercraft usage.
-In its 2007 annual report, the Coast Guard compiled the following casualty data on PWCs:
+In its recent annual report, the Coast Guard compiled the following casualty data on PWCs:

 - Drowning Deaths: 14